DragonRidersUnite/book/src/01-hello-dragon.md

 {{#include code/chapter_01/01_default/app/main.rb}}
 ```

-You can open this file yourself in Visual Studio Code.
+Open this file yourself in Visual Studio Code.
 Go ahead and do that: New Window > Open > [select the folder on your computer with the engine in it]

 Six lines of codes to render text and an image?
 Not bad!
-(Trust me, if you did this all from scratch without an engine, it'd take at least hundreds of lines of code.)
+(Trust me, if you did this all from scratch without an engine, it'd take hundreds of lines of code.)

 Here's what that code does, line by line: